(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 PPM 503C Applied Cost-Benefit Analysis

-Provides an opportunity to learn how to conduct cost-benefit analysis.
+This course provides an opportunity to learn how to conduct cost-benefit analysis.
 Students will work individually and in teams to analyze the quantitative and qualitative issues involved in measuring and forecasting costs and benefits and in preparing analysis for decision makers.
 The emphasis will be on learning the practical issues involved in conducting cost-benefit analysis.
 It is assumed that students will be familiar with the underlying economic theory, either from an economics course or from the text.
-Prerequisite: familiarity with spreadsheet use.
 The course will use Microsoft Excel for the analytical exercises.
 Students may use another spreadsheet or statistics package, but instruction will focus on Excel.
 Cr 1.

 PPM 503H Graphing Data with Excel

-Provides students with the skills to use graphs effectively, to illustrate data and communicate findings.
+This course provides students with the skills to use graphs effectively, to illustrate data and communicate findings.
 Students will use Excel charting features to prepare and refine a variety of chart types, evaluate the technical aspects and communication impact of graphs and visual transformation of data.
-Prerequisite: Excel basics.
 Cr 1.

 PPM 511 Economic Business Data and Measurement